 Relative prices.
 The second decomposition disentangles the effect of the aggregate fall in prices, driven by changes in level Λ , from the effect of changes in relative prices.
-Indeed, from 1950 to 2010 all prices fall, but prices in agriculture and manufacturing fall by more than prices in services.

-Again, we start from the 1950 calibrated t&T system, and we first account for the total effect of growth-that is, we evaluate the tax formula keeping the θ distribution as in 1950 but using 2010 prices, accounting for both the aggregate fall in prices and the change in relative prices.
-We then isolate the effect of the aggregate fall in prices.
-To do so, we compute a counterfactual where relative prices in 2010 remain as in 1950 but all prices fall to generate the same growth in GDP per capita as in the data.
-As shown in the right panel of Figure 4, the effect of changes in relative prices is very modest in our setup.
+Starting from the "Inequality only" case, we isolate the effect of the aggregate fall in prices.
+To do so, we compute a counterfactual where relative prices in 2010 remain as in 1950 but all prices fall homogeneously to generate the same change in GDP per capita as in the data.
+We compare the optimal t&T system to the 2010 optimum which also accounts for changes in relative prices.